-Individuals seeking admission to the graduate program are encouraged to explore this website and, if seeking further information, to consult the Graduate Group Bulletin which explains in detail the graduate program.
+Individuals seeking admission to the graduate program are encouraged to explore this website and, if seeking further information, to consult the Graduate Bulletin which explains in detail the graduate program.
 Prospective students are also encouraged to contact the Graduate Group Chair and to speak or correspond with faculty in their field of interest.
 A visit to Penn, when possible, is also a terrific way to explore the department in person.

 Applications for admission to the M.A. and Ph.D. programs are submitted directly to the Graduate School ON-LINE.
-(Fall 2021 Application will be available October 1, 2020.
-MA Applicants ONLY.
+(Fall 2024 Application will be available October 2, 2023.
 Application fee is $90.00) It is not necessary to send any materials directly to the department.

 Applications are reviewed by a committee headed by the Graduate Group Chair.
 The chair then makes recommendations on admission to the Dean of the Graduate Division, who may approve or reject the recommendations.
 The Dean also determines the number of students admitted in any given year, based on the Graduate School’s financial resources.
 All admitted students receive full fellowship packages, which include tuition remission, five years of stipend, and several summers of supported research.

-NOTE: Applicants, if any of your letters of recommendation are in an Interfolio databases, they CAN NOT be uploaded to the application system, Please inform your recommenders that use the Interfolio system, they need to email their letter to Darlene Jackson (firstname.lastname@example.org) and she will upload to the applicant's file.
+NOTE: Applicants, if any of your letters of recommendation are in an Interfolio databases, they CAN NOT be uploaded to the application system.
+Please inform your recommenders that use the Interfolio system, they need to email their letter to Darlene Jackson (firstname.lastname@example.org) and she will upload to the applicant's file.

-Fall 2021 Application deadline ~ December 15, 2020 11:59 pm E.S.T
+Fall 2024 Application deadline ~ December 15, 2023 11:59 pm E.S.T